Fayette County Courthouse (Indiana)

-Fayette County Courthouse is a historic courthouse located at Connersville, Fayette County, Indiana, United States.
+Fayette County Courthouse is a historic courthouse located at Connersville, Indiana, United States.
 It was built in 1890, and is a 2 1/2-story, Romanesque Revival style red brick building.
 It encompasses the earlier 1849 courthouse in its construction.
 It features a circular corner clock tower and topped by a steep conical spire.

 It was added to the National Register of Historic Places in 2006.